 It is easy enough, I think, for us to understand how they felt.
 We often share the same feelings of God not being as much in control of the world as we believe He is, or should be.
-We submit ourselves to the constant blather on television about the wars in Iraq and Afghanistan, the chaos in Pakistan, the posturing in Iran and North Korea, and the sucking sound of wealth being sucked down the drain all around the globe, and we wonder where truth is, and where God is in all of this?
-Has He recoiled in horror from the sickening sights of old people and children alike torn into shreds?
-Has He closed His ears to the screams of pain, the wails of grief?
-We read about people becoming sick and dying from a new simple but deadly disease, and we become afraid, and we wonder where God is in all of this?
-Where is the compassion and love in the midst of a disease so virulent that it separates people at the very time they most need the comfort of loved ones.
-We hear the stories of people losing their jobs, their lifestyles, their families and friends, and wonder how God could allow such distress and misery to happen.
-We experience pain, and loss, and feel emptiness, and wonder if God even hears our cries.
-At these times we often feel so let down we cannot hear the promise in Christ's answer to the Greeks, "And I, when I am lifted up from the earth, will draw all people to me."
+We submit ourselves to the constant blather on television about the war in Afghanistan, the chaos in Pakistan, the posturing in Iran and North Korea, and the sucking sound of wealth being sucked down the drain all around the globe, and we wonder where truth is, and where God is in all of this?

 What those Greeks could not know as they triggered the events to come, what the disciples could not understand as those events unfurled around them, but what Jesus understood clearly was that the hour to come was in truth a moment of glory.
 The hour that came was to the glory of God, and to the revealing of His grace in the new covenant He established.
-A new covenant promised through the prophet Jeremiah, and fulfilled in the death and resurrection of Jesus, Son of Man, Son of God, Messiah, the Christ.
+Hear the promise in Christ's answer to the Greeks, "And I, when I am lifted up from the earth, will draw all people to me."
+This was the new covenant promised through the prophet Jeremiah, and fulfilled in the death and resurrection of Jesus, Son of Man, Son of God, Messiah, the Christ.

-We can understand, and share to some extent, the confusion and grief of the disciples as they witnessed the tragedy triggered by the request from the Greeks, as they watched the one they thought was the Son of Man die.
-But we also have the privilege to receive, and to share in their witness to his conquering of even death itself, proclaiming through his rising again from death God's glory, God's mercy, God's grace.
+We also have the privilege to receive, and to share in their witness to his conquering of even death itself, proclaiming through his rising again from death God's glory, God's mercy, God's grace.
 "I am going away", Jesus told his followers, and he did.
 But he also told them, "I will return", and he did.
 In terrifying but overwhelmingly joyful visits his followers encountered him, touched him, ate with him, reveling in the grace and the glory of God shown by his return.
 Living out his promise of returning to them, they became able to hear and to understand, to accept and to believe him when he told them he would go away again, but that he would ask the Father to send the Comforter, the Holy Spirit.